snax4a/shy/README.md

 3. Copy /server/config/local.env.sample.js to local.env.js then provide your own credentials.
 At the moment, only the SMTP parameters need to be set.

-4. Start PostgreSQL on your local computer (`brew services start postgresql`)
+4. Start PostgreSQL on your local computer (on macOS `brew services start postgresql`).

 4. Open pgAdmin and connect to localhost.